opradg/adagio-checker/README.md

 - Consent management platform (CMP) for Adagio & Co
 - AdUnit for Adagio

+## How to add the bookmarklet?
+To avoid copy/pasting the code, create a new favorite page and in the `URL`section, add this code: [bookmarklet.js](https://github.com/opradg/adagio-checker/blob/main/bookmarklet.js).
+On the targetted website, click on the bookmarklet.
+It will execute the code in the console.
+How-to video: soon...

 ## Example of result
 ```
 ✅ Prebid.js (v7.25.0)